32 Legitimate Ways to Make Money at Home

 Here are a few tips:

 - Make your space available during high-demand times in your area.
-Think: concerts, conventions and sporting events in your area.
+Think: concerts, conventions and sporting events.

-- Be a good host, and make sure your place is stocked with the toiletries you’d expect at a hotel — toilet paper, soap and towels.
+- Be a good host and make sure your place is stocked with the toiletries you’d expect at a hotel — toilet paper, soap and towels.